dev-Rhllor/enautoCodingExcercises/README.md

  - Send a **get** request to retrieve statics routes configuration using Native and Standard Yang Data Model
  - Send a **get** request to retrieve interface operation using Native Yang Data Model and using a name as filter.
  - Send a **post** request to create a loopback interface using using the Standard Yang Data Model.
+ - send a **put** request to replace the loopback interface using the Standard Yang Data Model.
+ - send a **patch** request to update the loopback interface using the Standard Yang Data Model.
  - Send a **delete** request to remove the loopback interface.

 1.3.b Using Ansible and RESTCONF: